linearcollider/ILC_plots_and_graphics/snowmass2021_whitepaper/accelerator/README.md

 -----
-Distribution and yield of the ``as received'' maximum gradient of cavities produced for the European XFEL, separated by vendor \cite[Fig. 33]{Reschke:2017gjp}.
+Distribution and yield of the "as received" maximum gradient of cavities produced for the European XFEL, separated by vendor \cite[Fig. 33]{Reschke:2017gjp}.
 Vendor RI employs a production process that closely follows the ILC specifications, with a final electro polishing step.}

 [<img src="figures/prab-20-042004-fig33.png" width="200" />](figures/prab-20-042004-fig33.pdf)